Connect with others who understand.

 Powered By

-• There’s not yet a cure for multiple sclerosis (MS) in the foreseeable future, but the chronic illness is more treatable than ever before.
+• There isn’t a cure for multiple sclerosis (MS) in the foreseeable future, but this chronic illness is more manageable than ever before.

-• Research is focused on finding ways to repair nerve damage caused by MS and protect against brain atrophy.
+• Research is focused on finding ways to repair nerve damage caused by MS and protect against brain atrophy (shrinkage).

 • There are four actions you can take now to improve your quality of life with MS until a cure is found.